chirpstack/chirpstack-gateway-bridge/docs/content/use/data.md

         "immediately": false,
         "mac": "1dee08d0b691d149",
         "power": 14,
-        "timestamp": 2079240683,               // gateway internal timestamp for transmission -OR- "time": "2017-12-11T10:14:54.619571Z"  // timestamp for transmission (only when the gateway has a GPS time-source) }
+        "timestamp": 2079240683,                  // gateway internal timestamp for transmission -OR- "timeSinceGPSEpoch": "332535h29m12.222s"  // time since GPS epoch (only when the gateway has a GPS time source) }
 }
 ```

 When `immediately` is set to `false`, either the `timestamp` **or** the
-`time` field must be present to tell the gateway at what (internal) time
+`timeSinceGPSEpoch` field must be present to tell the gateway at what (internal) time
 the frame must be transmitted.

 Optionally, the field `iPol` (type `bool`) can be used to control the